Monday, October 7, 2024

 9) Fabrication of Prototype

 The prototype is realized based on the baseline SOP and meets the quality requirements as per QAP.
-Ground & flight testing is progressed.
-During development, each prototype Air System and the Airborne Stores fitted on any Air System must be individually identified to comply with configuration control during ground & flight testing requirements.
-The detailed requirements for identification are given in Subpart ‘Q’ of IMTAR-21 [5].
+Ground & flight testing has progressed.
+During development, each prototype Air System and the Airborne Stores fitted on any Air System must be individually identified to comply with configuration control during ground & flight-testing requirements.
+The detailed requirements for identification are given in Subpart ‘Q’ of IMTAR-21.

 10) The Flight Test Phase

-Flight Clearance Certificate (FCC) approved by CEMILAC, brings out the cleared build, system limitation, operating limitations, cleared envelopes for flight testing, and conditions of release.
+Flight Clearance Certificate (FCC) issued by CEMILAC, brings out the cleared build, system limitation, operating limitations, cleared envelopes for flight testing, and conditions of release.
 FCC authorizes flight testing by the flight test agency.
 The flight testing follows the requirements generated in the Flight Test Specification approved by CEMILAC.
-The Flight test plan bringing out the planned set of activities and the flight test objectives are prepared by the flight Test agency for important phases of tests.
+The Flight test plan brings out the planned set of activities and the flight test objectives are prepared by the flight Test agency for important phases of tests.
 Flight clearance based on the Airworthiness of the Air System is accorded by CEMILAC through the Flight Program Clearance Memo (FPCM).
-Form 1090 or the ‘Certificate of Flight Safety’ is issued by DGAQA.
-The detailed technical requirements for flight testing are given in Subpart P, IMTAR-21 [5].
+Form 1090 or the ‘Certificate of Flight Safety’ for each flight is issued by DGAQA.
+The detailed technical requirements for flight testing are given in Subpart P, IMTAR-21.

 11) Maintenance of Prototype Aircraft

-The Main Contractor prepares the prototype notes for operating and maintaining the aircraft in airworthy condition during development flight trials.
+The Main Contractor prepares the prototype notes for operating and maintaining the aircraft in airworthy condition during the development flight trial phase.
 Testing may reveal the need for design changes.
 This is an iterative process until the design is proven to be satisfactory.

 12) Preparation of Type Record and Issue of MTC/RMTC